-2.Students would acquire some knowledge and skill on observing and establishing the interaction between theoretical and empir ical modeling of issues of labour.
+2. Students would acquire some knowledge and skill on observing and establishing the interaction between theoretical and empirical modeling of issues of labour.

 Co.
-No Upon completion of this course the students will be able to: PSO addressed CL CO - 1 understand the meaning of labour and problems PSO - 5 U CO -2 identify the wages and productivity PSO - 5 U CO - 3 analyse the industrial labour in India PSO - 5 An CO - 4 explain the agricultural labour in India PSO - 5 Ev CO - 5 discuss the social security measures PSO - 5 U
+No Course Outcomes PSO addressed CL CO - 1 understand the meaning of labour and problems PSO - 5 U CO -2 identify the wages and productivity PSO - 5 U CO - 3 analyse the industrial labour in India PSO - 5 An CO - 4 explain the agricultural labour in India PSO - 5 Ev CO - 5 discuss the social security measures PSO - 5 U